dangowrt/tracertools/README.md

 Beware!
 This is hacky and crude prototype-quality software.

-* `reqdata` sends a captured data-request package, tries to recalculate CRC and warns if it doesn't match the reference (good to test if the CRC calculation works).
+* `genreq` generate a request package. if called with a parameter, the load output is switched according to the parameter. if called without a parameter, a status-request is generated.

-* `parsereply` converts a captured reply package to various useful output formats.
+* `parsereply` converts a captured status reply package to various useful output formats.

 To query the status of your controller and output the result you can use socat and stty from coreutils to set the baudrate.

     stty -F /dev/ttyUSB0 9600 raw
-    reqdata | socat - /dev/ttyUSB0,nonblock,raw,echo=0 | parsereply
+    genreq | socat - /dev/ttyUSB0,nonblock,raw,echo=0 | parsereply

 I use these tools in combination with socat to collect the status of a Tracer MPPT solar controller: